Delayed Treatment of Spinal Stenosis – Mr S

 Mr S underwent the facet joint injections with good response, but the symptoms returned.
 Therefore he underwent the surgery, following which he experienced immediate pain relief and began to slowly regain strength in his legs.

-The claim was pursued on the basis that the MRI scan of the cervical thoracic spine was wrongly reported as it did in fact show the spinal stenosis.
+The MRI scan of the cervical thoracic spine was wrongly reported as it did in fact show the spinal stenosis.
 Had that MRI been accurately reported, Mr S would have avoided lengthy and unnecessary neurological investigations and would have undergone lumbar decompression surgery 12 months earlier.
+On this basis a delayed treatment claim was pursued

 The Defendant denied breach of duty and causation in their Letter of Response, but then settled before the issue of court proceedings for £25,000.